Media Credentialing Process

-The Craft & Hobby Association reserves the right to revoke Press Badges at any time.
+The Association For Creative Industries reserves the right to revoke Press Badges at any time.
 Press Badges will not be granted to anyone whose principal purpose for the event is, in our judgment, for reasons other than covering them as working news media.

 Please review Press Badge Requirements below:

 To qualify as Press, print and newswire reporters must provide:

 A bylined industry-related article from your publication written by you and published within the last two (two to three) months; the copy must clearly show the name of your publication and your byline.

 Freelance reporters and photographers may attend on behalf of established news organizations or associations.
 Marketing, PR, business development or other industry executives who contribute bylined articles to news outlets, online sites or blogs MAY BE eligible for Press Badges on a case-by-case basis.

 To qualify as Press, freelance reporters must provide BOTH:

 A letter from a director/editor on organization letterhead stating that you are covering the event for their news organization or one recognized by their association; AND

 A bylined article from the publication/website/blog you are representing published within the last two (two to three) months; the copy must clearly show the name of the publication and your byline.

 Please Note: Each member of a broadcast crew must register separately.